 Section 47E(d) of the FOI Act provides that documents are conditionally exempt if disclosure would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of an agency.

-I consider that the disclosure of the parts of documents marked 's47E(d)' would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of the Department as parts of the document contain, among other things, sensitive information pertaining to border operations and the interviewing techniques used within bona fides interviews.
-After reasonable consideration, I find that release of such information into the public domain may potentially undermine the efficacy of these operations in the future.
+I consider that the disclosure of the parts of the document marked 's47E(d)' would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of the Department.